yonoteam/DeepIsaHOL/README.md

 2. Pull this repository.
 3. Adapt this project's `build.sbt` file to your needs (e.g. correct the location of `scala-isabelle`).
 4. Adapt this project's `directories.scala` to your needs.
 Specifically, you will need to update the location of this project's `src/main/ml/Isabelle_RL.thy` file and paste it to `isabelle_rl`, and the location of your Isabelle application to `isabelle_app`.
-5. [Compile](https://www.scala-sbt.org/1.x/docs/Running.html) the project's scala sources.
+5. [Compile](https://www.scala-sbt.org/1.x/docs/Running.html) the project's Scala sources.
 6. Set-up a [Python environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for your needs that includes the `Py4J` library.

 ## Running the project